-5.22 Rochester Airport is leased to Rochester Airport Limited on a 25 year lease from Medway Council and has a vital role to play in Medway's economic future.
-The Council is promoting the airport and adjoining land as a flagship economic hub that can generate significant investment and employment opportunities.
+5.23 Innovation Park Medway is a strategic gateway economic hub centred around Rochester Airport.
 A master plan for the redevelopment of Rochester Airport was approved in January 2014.
-Redevelopment of the airport's operational infrastructure will allow land to be released for employment development.
-The ambition is to develop a very high quality commercial environment for predominantly B1 and B2 uses, including workspace for advance manufacturing, engineering, R&D and prototyping.
-High value businesses offering skilled employment opportunities will wish to buy into the technology park because of the exceptional environment that will be developed.
-Rochester Airport Technology Park has been awarded Enterprise Zone Status and £4.4m of Local Growth funding has been secured through the South East LEP for its development.
+Redevelopment of the airport's operational infrastructure would allow land to be released for employment development.
+The ambition is to develop a very high quality commercial environment for predominantly B1 and B2 uses, including workspace for advanced manufacturing, engineering, R&D and prototyping.
+High value businesses offering skilled employment opportunities would be attracted into the innovation park because of the exceptional environment that could be developed.
+Innovation Park Medway has been awarded Enterprise Zone Status and secured over £8m of funding through the South East LEP for its development.
+It aims to be a focus for entrepreneurial growth with an on-site University hub to reap the value of strengthened links between local academic and industry partners

-Policy Approach - Economic Development
+Policy E1: Economic Development